 Click any image to see a larger version on the website.
 To return from there click on the words referring this blog entry.

-An aspect of painting and drawing that I wanted to write about and invite your comments on is the whole business of shape and direction in both picture formats and forms within compositions.
-This is something I’m very aware of with my own work but I suspect it’s important to a great many artists.
+An aspect of painting and drawing that Tom wished to write about was the whole business of shape and direction in both picture formats and forms within compositions.
+This was something he was very aware of in his own work and suspected it was important to a great many artists.

-For example I find that, for me, the shapes of picture formats influence the way I read them.
+For example Tom found that, for him, the shapes of picture formats influenced the way he read them.

 A vertical rectangle hints at reading down or up the picture which can enhance the feeling of the energy of shapes grouped within it.

-Likewise a markedly horizontal format seems to invite reading across the picture as in a panorama, so much so that with very long pieces I’ve often broken such surfaces down into square sections partly to slow up the eye, partly to simplify shapes and allow for variations on a theme from one square to the next.
+Likewise a markedly horizontal format seems to invite reading across the picture as in a panorama, so much so that with very long pieces Tom often broke such surfaces down into square sections partly to slow up the eye, partly to simplify shapes and allow for variations on a theme from one square to the next.

 Then there’s the square format itself.
-To me equal height and width imply something very resolved and settled, a quality I sometimes use
+To Tom equal height and width implied something very resolved and settled, a quality he sometimes used

 An interesting variation occurs when a square is tilted onto one of its corners.

 Now its sides all become 45 degree angles often suggesting heightened tension and giving impact to the forms contained by them, either highlighting their stresses or livening up more low key elements such as seascape shapes around a horizon line .